low-earth-orbit/gnss-attitude/README.md

 # gnss-attitude
 ## Introduction
-gnss-attitude is a GNSS-based single antenna attitude determination software implementing the SNR-based algorithm first proposed by [Axelrad and Behre (1999)](https://ieeexplore.ieee.org/abstract/document/736346).
+gnss-attitude is a GNSS-based single antenna attitude determination software implementing the SNR-based algorithm first proposed by [Axelrad and Behre (1999)](https://doi.org/10.1109/5.736346).
 As part of my undergraduate capstone design project, gnss-attitude is being developed for future use in VIOLET, a nanosatellite by [CubeSat NB](https://www.unb.ca/initiatives/cubesat/), to support its camera function.
 Acting as an extension for [RTKLIB](http://www.rtklib.com/), this software accepts processing results from RTKLIB and outputs the determined antenna boresight vectors in local coordinates (ENU).
-It can be used for both spacecrafts within GNSS space service range and ground vehicles. **This software is under initial development.
-Anything is subject to substantial change and considered unstable.**
+It can be used for both space and ground vehicles.

-The missing parts are the calibration for the specific antenna-receiver pair you're using and some treatments according to the orbital altitude; for these, you have to do them yourself.
-The complete methodologies will be made publicly available in a technical report, expected April 2022.
+In single-antenna GNSS/INS fusion, GNSS usually provides position and time, not attitude; and relative attitude is provided by IMU.
+This program enables absolute attitude by GNSS directly.
+With several new techniques employed, preliminary results show that the accuracy is a few degrees RMS, in contrast to 15° RMS reported by [Wang et al. (2005)](https://doi.org/10.2514/6.2005-5993) and within 10° degrees from a combination of two opposite-pointing antennas reported by [Eagleson et al. (2018)](https://digitalcommons.usu.edu/smallsat/2018/all2018/424/).

-The author introduced a few innovations:
+For potential testers:
-1. Statistical model for one-step determination of the adjustment terms and the SNR mapping function
+1. This software is under initial development.
+Anything is subject to substantial change and considered unstable.
+Initial development release is expected Feburary 2022.
-2. Use of all 4 globally operating navigation satellite systems: GPS, BeiDou, GLONASS and Galileo
+2. The missing part is the calibration for the specific antenna-receiver pair you're using.
+For this, you have to do it yourself.
-3. Support for multiple frequencies
+3. The complete methodologies will be made publicly available in a technical report, expected April 2022.

 ## Algorithm
 1. Before determining the attitude using observation data, a calibration data set is collected.
 A multiparameter nonlinear regression obtains SNR adjustment parameters for each satellite group and the SNR mapping function.